-Vote with your dollars and shop by what you believe in.
+Vote with your wallet and shop by what you believe in.

 Fair Trade means fair prices are paid to producers in developing countries.
 While this should be the rule and not the exception, as of now it's still a relatively radical concept in fashion.
 When a business operates under Fair Trade standards it adheres to 10 principles, including transparency, poverty reduction, no child labor, and gender equity.
 There are several different certifying agencies including Fair Trade USA, Fair Trade Federation, and World Fair Trade Organization, which oversee and hold accountable certified companies.

 For our use, Fair Trade means companies that both adhere to Fair Trade principles and are certified.

 While Fair Trade is wonderful in theory, the certification process can be long and costly, making it unobtainable for very new or very small businesses.
 There are still many wonderful companies operating under Fair Trade principles without the certifications, and that's what we call Artisan Made.